Data Privacy

 As outlined in our approach to cybersecurity, to further validate our externally-validated standards, Leidos Internal Audit has developed an Information Technology Risk Assessment Framework (IT-RAF) and a Cybersecurity Risk Assessment Framework (CS-RAF).
 Both of these frameworks are based on Industry Standard Frameworks (e.g., NIST 800-171) and identify various domains under broader categories, further details of which can be found within the Cybersecurity page of our Trust Center.

-In addition, the GPO has configured and implemented a software system to administer various types of data mapping questionnaires and Privacy Impact Assessments, as well as to process Subject Access Requests from individuals.
+In addition, the Global Privacy Office has configured and implemented a software system to administer various types of data mapping questionnaires and Privacy Impact Assessments, as well as to process Subject Access Requests from individuals.

 Preparedness and Incident Response